Reduce P-plate risk

-There is much you can do to manage the risks your new P plate driver faces once they've obtained their P's.
+There is much you can do to manage the risks your new P-plate driver faces once they've passed their driving test.

 |P plate reality||Simulation ideas|